 Whistleblowers are protected from retaliation by state and/or federal laws, where relevant.
-This means that the federal government has statutes in place to protect whistleblowers when they are reporting crimes on an interstate level, while state governments have instituted similar protective legislation at the intestate level.
+This means that the federal government has statutes in place to protect whistleblowers when they are reporting crimes on an interstate level, while state governments have instituted similar protective legislation at the interstate level.
 Anyone terminated or otherwise discriminated against for acting as a whistleblower may have a civil action against his or her employer.

 Getting Legal Help